ApolloTang/mynote--bash-scripting/README.md

 ## To Install:

-Install the required python package from pipfile:
+Install the required Python package from pipfile:

 ```
 PIPENV_VENV_IN_PROJECT=1 pipenv install
 ```

-Intialized bash kernel:
+Initialized bash kernel:

 ```
 pipenv shell
 python -m bash_kernel.install
 ```

-Then you are ready to run jupyter lab with Bash kernel:
+Then you are ready to run Jupyter Lab with Bash kernel:

 ```
 pipenv run jupyter lab